 Productivity

 To estimate the impact that mutant varieties have on productivity, the online survey asked the experts to report on the average yield productivity (in tonnes/ha) for the mutant and the control crops respectively.
-According to the responses of the experts, all the mutant varities have a higher yield productivity than their control crops.
+According to the responses of the experts, all the mutant varieties have a higher yield productivity than their control crops.
 On average, the mutant varieties have 32.3% higher productivity compared to the control crops.
-From all the reported mutant varieties crops, Bean shows the highest increase compare to its control crop (100%), followed by Sorghum with a 52.5% increase in yield productivity.
+From all the reported mutant varieties crops, Bean shows the highest increase compared to its control crop (100%), followed by Sorghum with a 52.5% increase in yield productivity.

 The chart below shows the average change in productivity between mutant and control crops.

-Note the graph below excludes Tomato and Banana because they have a much higher yield than the rest and including them would affect the visualization, they increased their yield 16.6% and 33.3% respectively
+Note the graph below excludes Tomato and Banana because they have a much higher yield than the rest and including them would affect the visualization, they increased their yield 16.6% and 33.3% respectively.

 Figure X. Average change in yield productivity (tonnes/ha): mutant vs control